MiguelSperle/nexbuy/README.md

 <p>
     <b>
-       This is just a small note to make it clear
+       This is just a small note to make it clear.
     </b>
 </p>